VirgilSecurity/virgil-sdk-javascript/keys.md

 A Virgil Card is the main entity of the Public Keys Service, it includes the information about the user and his public key.
 The Virgil Card identifies the user by one of his available types, such as an email, a phone number, etc.

 The Virgil Card might be created with a confirmed or unconfirmed Identity.
-The difference is whether Virgil Services take part in [the Identity verfification](#identity-check).
+The difference is whether Virgil Services take part in [the Identity verification](#identity-check).
 With confirmed Cards you can be sure that the account with a particular email has been verified and the email owner is really the Identity owner.
 Be careful using unconfirmed Cards because they could have been created by any user.

 #### Publish a Virgil Card